-Harris and his wife, Stephanie, have been married for nearly 23 years.
+Harris and his wife, Stephanie, have been married for 25 years.
 “Her mom introduced us when I was serving FUMC Corsicana in 1988 where I did my internship.
 Her mother chaired the committee,” Harris said.

 Daughter Kathryn and son Philip are the greatest joys of his life.
-Among many things, Kathryn (17) dances for fun; she’s been dancing since the day she was born and for her life is a stage.
-She is a student at Booker T. Washington High School for the Visual and Performing Arts in Dallas.
-Philip (12) is mostly curious about everything.
+Among many things, Kathryn dances for fun; she’s been dancing since the day she was born and for her life is a stage.
+She is a student at University of Arkansas.
+Philip is mostly curious about everything.
 He wants to know how it works and what it means.
 The “it” changes daily, and for him, life is a giant laboratory.

 Rev. Harris graduated from Texas A&M University in 1985, and he received a Master of Divinity at Perkins School of Theology at Southern Methodist University in 1990.
 He was ordained an Elder in the United Methodist Church in 1992.